-The proposed amendment would take effect on the date of introduction of the Bill.
+The proposed amendment would take effect on 30 August 2022.

 A joint venture can register for GST in its own right and exist separately from its members under section 57 of the Goods and Services Tax Act 1985 (GST Act).
 The proposed amendment would include a rule in section 2A of the GST Act associating a joint venture with its members (the joint venturers) for GST purposes.
 This would reflect the aligned economic interests of joint ventures and their members.
 This is also consistent with the rules that apply for other unincorporated bodies, such as partnerships and trusts.